Langtang Trek - 8 Days

 Visa

-Having comprehensive travel insurance is mandatory for this trek.
-Your policy must cover medical expenses and emergency helicopter rescue up to an altitude of 4,000 meters.
-Before the trek begins, you will need to provide us with a copy of your insurance policy.
+Travel insurance is mandatory for this trek.
+Your policy must cover medical expenses and emergency helicopter rescue up to 5,000 metres.
+Please provide us with a copy of your insurance policy before the trek begins.

 Currency Exchange

-The Langtang–Gosaikunda trek can be done year-round, but each season offers a different experience.
-Spring (March–May) is one of the best times, with clear skies, warm days (10°C–20°C), cool nights (0°C–5°C), and colorful rhododendron forests.
-Summer/Monsoon (June–August) brings heavy rain, slippery trails, and clouds, with daytime temperatures around 15°C–25°C and nights 5°C–10°C, but the valleys are lush with waterfalls and greenery.
-Autumn (September–November) is the most popular season, with stable weather, crystal-clear mountain views, daytime temperatures of 10°C–18°C, nighttime temperatures of -3°C–5°C, and comfortable trekking conditions.
-Winter (December–February) is cold, with daytime temperatures of -2°C–10°C and nights of -10°C–-2°C, snow at higher altitudes (especially near Gosaikunda Lake), peaceful trails, and stunning snow-covered peaks.
+The Langtang Trek can be done year-round, though each season brings a different experience.
+Spring (March–May): Clear skies, warm days (10°C–20°C), cool nights (0°C–5°C), and colourful rhododendron forests in bloom.
+Summer/Monsoon (June–August): Heavy rain and slippery trails, with daytime temperatures around 15°C–25°C and nights 5°C–10°C — but the valleys are lush with waterfalls and greenery.
+Autumn (September–November): The most popular season — stable weather, clear mountain views, 10°C–18°C by day, -3°C–5°C at night.
+Winter (December–February): Cold at -2°C–10°C by day, -10°C to -2°C at night, with snow at higher altitudes (especially near Kyanjin Ri).
+Far fewer trekkers and the trails are often dusted with snow.

 Flexible Schedule